AndrewGrim/Agro/code_style.md

 All `{ }` should be used like `if (condition) {` with the first brace on the same line.
 The exception would be if you're using braces purely to create a specific scope.
 All if statements and all loops should **ALWAYS** have braces even if the body contains only one statement.
+This is acceptable `if (condition) { statement; }`.

 ## General
 All language keywords should be followed by a single space ` ` even if not stricly required.
 Like in a loop `for () {` or an if `if () {` or ` void func() override {`.

-Accessing a member function or variables should always be prefaced with `this`.
+Accessing a member function or variables should only be prefaced with `this` if there is a naming clash.

-TODO provide code examples